Khoresh Khalal Kermanshahi- Beef stew with barberries and almonds

 Khoresh Beh – Beef and yellow split pea stew with quince

-Autumn has finally arrived, so it’s quince season once again, and I have been busy making Persian quince stew, jam, and Membrillo!
-Every year I look forward to the arrival of Fall and its seasonal produce, ranging from a fantastic variety of squashes, including the sweet and tender butternut squash, to fruits like persimmons, pomegranates,…
+Autumn has finally arrived, which means it’s quince season once again!
+I’ve been busy making Persian quince stew, jam, and membrillo.
+Every year, I look forward to fall and its seasonal produce, from a fantastic variety of squashes—especially sweet, tender butternut squash—to fruits like persimmons, pomegranates, and quince.
+Quince is an ancient fruit originating in…

 Khoresh Gol Kalam – Beef and cauliflower stew

 Long before the humble cauliflower became a trendy superfood, Iranians were cooking it into stews (Khoresh), egg-based dishes (Kuku), and even pickles (Torshi).
-Like many Iranian stews, this is an especially simple dish with only a few ingredients.
-Nevertheless, there are certain culinary techniques that bring out a spectacularly deep range of flavors.
-First, it’s…
+This is Khoresh Gol Kalam, a beef and cauliflower stew.
+Like many Iranian stews, this dish is especially simple, with only a few ingredients.
+Nevertheless, certain culinary techniques bring out a spectacularly…

 Tas Kabob – Meat and vegetable stew